erincatto/box2c/docs/dynamics.md

 object, which does all the cleanup work for you.
 However, you should be mindful to nullify body pointers that you keep in your game engine.

-When you destroy a body, the attached fixtures and joints are automatically destroyed.
+When you destroy a body, the attached shapes and joints are automatically destroyed.
 This has important implications for how you manage shape and joint pointers.